codex-storage/codex-go-bindings/README.md

 cid, err := codex.UploadReader(UploadOptions{filepath: "hello.txt", onProgress: onProgress}, buf)
 ```

-Caveat: once started, the upload cannot be cancelled.

 #### file

 The `file` strategy allows you to upload a file on Codex using the path.